 Another important effort has been and continues to be the improvement of football protective equipment.
 The helmet technical standard established by the National Operating Committee on Standards for Athletic Equipment (NOCSAE) was adopted by the NCAA in 1978 and by the NFHS in 1980 and likely contributed to the decrease in football-related direct fatalities.
+Beginning in June 2018, all manufacturers of football helmets will have to meet a new NOCSAE standard that includes rotational forces (maximum of 6,000 radians per second squared) if they are to be certified.
+This change is to address concussion risks.
 It is imperative that helmets be purchased, fitted, and properly reconditioned by manufacturer standards.

-A good rule of thumb is to budget for rotating out a specified number of helmets each year.
-In addition, helmets 10 years or older will not be reconditioned or returned to the team.
+Coaches should follow the manufacturer's recommendations for fitting, replacement, and reconditioning.
+In addition, helmets 10 years or older will not be reconditioned or returned to the team per the guidelines established by the NAERA (National Athletic Equipment Reconditioners Association).
 Manufacturers, coaches, athletic trainers, athletes, and physicians should continue their joint and individual efforts in preventing head and neck trauma.

-The authors of this research report are convinced that the current rules which limit the use of the head in blocking and tackling, coaches teaching the proper fundamentals of blocking and tackling, the helmet technical standard established by NOCSAE, excellent player physical conditioning, proper medical intervention and care, and an independent data collection system have played a significant role in reducing fatalities and serious brain and neck injuries in football.
+The authors of this research report acknowledge that the current rules which limit the use of the head in blocking and tackling, coaches teaching the proper fundamentals of blocking and tackling, the helmet technical standard established by NOCSAE, excellent player physical conditioning, proper medical intervention and care, and an independent data collection system have played a significant role in reducing fatalities and serious brain and neck injuries in football.
+However, the football community should continue to strive even more to reduce the number of head and neck injuries.